team-friendo/signalboost/README.md

 ### (7) Channel setup with the Boost CLI

-Your local instance of the `boost` CLI will read the local `.env` file and use the remote production server details you defined there.
+By default your local instance of the `boost` CLI will read the local `.env` file and use the remote production server details you defined there.
 So these commands when run locally will contact the API on your production server.
 (Unless overridden by the `-u <url>` see [Using the Boost CLI](#cli) for more info.)

 #### Provision two Twillio numbers